 Fibromyalgia can run in families.
 It’s likely that there is an unidentified genetic abnormality that makes certain people more at risk for fibromyalgia.
 The National Institute of Arthritis, Musculoskeletal and Skin Diseases (NIAMS) states that certain genes may regulate the way that the body regulates pain responses.
 Scientists speculate that people with fibromyalgia may carry one or more genes that cause them to react strongly to stimuli that another person may not perceive as painful.

-For many fibromyalgia patients, symptoms begin after emotional or physical trauma or a bout with an infectious disease.
-These do not likely cause fibromyalgia by themselves, but they are thought to trigger the onset of the disorder in people who are already susceptible to it.
+For many patients, symptoms begin after emotional or physical trauma or a bout with an infectious disease.
+These do not likely cause fibromyalgia by themselves, but may trigger the onset in people who are already at risk for it.

-Problems with getting enough sleep, or spending enough time in the deepest stages of sleep, are common in fibromyalgia.
-However, researchers are not sure if this is a symptom or a cause of the disorder.
+Problems with getting enough sleep, or spending enough time in the deepest stages of sleep, are common in this disorder.
+However, doctors are not sure if this is a symptom or a cause of the disorder.
 Improper sleep patterns can affect the levels of some of the brain chemicals listed above.